ejball/XmlDocMarkdown/CONTRIBUTING.md

 ## Guidelines

 * All new code **must** have complete unit tests.
 * All public classes, methods, interfaces, enums, etc. **must** have correct XML documentation comments.
-After updating the XML documentation comments, run `.\build.ps1 -target=GenerateDocs` to generate updated documentation that can be committed with the code.
 * Update [VersionHistory](VersionHistory.md) with a human-readable description of the change.

 ## How to Build